ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - cryptogenic stroke (CS) = stroke of unknown etiology (a diagnosis of exclusion)

-- TOAST 5 (a strict diagnostic algorithm is not defined)
+- TOAST 5 (no strict diagnostic algorithm defined)

 - ASCOD (Atherosclerosis, Small Vessel Disease, Cardiac Causes, Other, and Dissection)